kyma-project/examples/monitoring-custom-metrics/README.md

 ### Access the exposed metrics in Prometheus

-1. Run the `port-forward` command on the `core-prometheus` service:
+1. Run the `port-forward` command on the `monitoring-prometheus` service:

     ```bash
     kubectl port-forward -n kyma-system svc/monitoring-prometheus 9090:9090